freeCodeCamp/freeCodeCamp/guide/english/python/index.md

     $ python hello_campers.py
     Hello campers!

-When multiple versions of Python are installed, calling them by version is possible, depending on the install configuration.
-In the Cloud9 IDE custom environment, they can be invoked like this:
+When multiple versions of Python are installed, calling them by version may be possible depending on the install configuration.
+In the Cloud9 IDE custom environment, they can be invoked as shown below:

     $ python --version
     Python 2.7.6